GhettoGirl/MusicConsole.js/README.md

  - Run `npm install` to install and build all dependencies. </br>
    If this command doesn't build the native C++ addons for some reason, run `node-gyp configure build`.

+> The native addons are copied to `./lib`.
+You can issue `node-gyp clean` to delete the build directory and still have the modules in place.
+The modules are re-copied each time you issue `node-gyp build` so no worries about outdated code.

 #### Running

  - Just issue `node .` to execute the application.